Part of the Speed audit

 After making changes, run another SiteCurl scan.
 The blocking stylesheet count should be 3 or fewer.
 You can also check in Chrome dev tools: open the Performance tab, record a page load, and look at the First Contentful Paint marker.
 It should appear earlier after reducing blocking CSS.

 Use Chrome's Coverage tab (Ctrl+Shift+P > 'Show Coverage') to see how much of each CSS file is actually used on the page.
-Red bars indicate unused CSS that could be deferred.
+Red bars show unused CSS that could be deferred.

 The bottom line